 The Reichstag is the name of the building that is home to the German Parliament (called the Bundestag).
 It’s located a short walk away from the Brandenburg Gate and has a vast lawn stretching out in front of it.
 The Reichstag original dome was damaged during World War II, and ultimately was replaced with the glass dome we know today.
 You can visit this dome, as well as eat at a restaurant on top of the Reichstag – maybe you’ll see some famous German politicians you’d never recognize 😎

 You NEED to register in advance in order to visit the Reichstag, because the German government will run a quick check on you (you are entering a government building afterall!).
 Ideally register at LEAST one month in advance, the more the better.
 It can, and has happened to people visiting me in Berlin, that there were no more slots available.

 There are a few different ways to register for entrace to the Reichstag.
 You can either register directly with the German government or sign up for a guided tour that will take care of the registration for you.
-Here are two of the top-rated tours that will handle your registration for the tour:

 The Victory Column (called the Siegessäule in German) gives you sweeping views over Berlin, where you can see the Tiergarten on one side, all the way to the Brandenburg Gate down a row of trees (it’s hard to see because I took this on a foggy day but I promise it’s there!).
 One interesting fact is that the current location of the column, at Großer Ster, was implemented by the Nazis.
 They had a lot of ideas for how to redesign Berlin as a city.
 Fortunately, the fact that they did relocate the monument meant that it was saved from a lot of the bombing by the Americans on Berlin during WWII.